Baarilliant-ai/alive-mod/VILLAGER_TRAITS.md

 # Villager Traits in the Alive Mod

-The Alive mod brings your Minecraft villagers to life with unique personalities and traits based on their profession.
-This guide explains how the villager traits system works and what makes each villager unique.

 {: .important }

 > Currently, Villager Traits only affect the conversation style and have no effect on the game.